Immigration Law

 Changed Circumstances

-If your motion to reopen is based on an application for asylum, Convention Against Torture protection, or withholding of removal, and there are new circumstances that apply to your case, you may be able to file a motion to reopen.
+If your motion to reopen relates to an application for asylum, Convention Against Torture protection, or withholding of removal, and there are new circumstances that apply to your case, you may be able to file a motion to reopen.
 You must include a complete description of the new facts and articulate how the change in circumstances affects your eligibility for relief.

 You must also submit additional evidence of record.
-Evidence in support of your application for relief will include convincing evidence, including criminal justice records, historical records, English translation records in a foreign language, and any official record.
+Evidence in support of your application for relief will include convincing evidence, including criminal justice records, historical records, certified English translations of documents in a foreign language, and any official records.

 Criminal Conviction Relief

 A motion to reopen based on an overturned or vacated criminal conviction must include material evidence.
-The immigration court requires clear evidence that your conviction has been overturned or vacated, or that some corrective action was taken.
+The immigration court requires clear evidence that your conviction was overturned or vacated, or that there was some other corrective action.
 Filing an appeal for post-conviction relief or claiming that you are eligible to have your criminal case vacated is not enough to reopen your case.

 Appeals and Stays

-An absentia removal order can be rescinded if the individual demonstrates that failure to appear was because of exceptional circumstances.
+An in absentia order can be rescinded if the individual demonstrates that failure to appear was because of exceptional circumstances.

 There are special court rules for motions to reopen if you are unable to appear for the immigration court hearing after deportation or removal.
 Talk to your immigration attorney about your rights to appeal or exceptions for motions to reopen your case.

-In some cases, you may not know why your immigration case was closed.
+In some cases, you may not know why the government closed your immigration case.
 You can review the record of proceedings to understand the original decision.
-There may be limited time and limited circumstances to file to reopen the earlier decision.
-Contact your attorney about reopening an initial decision to get a decision favorable for you and your family.
+There is a time limit and limited circumstances to file to reopen the earlier decision.
+An immigration attorney can provide legal services to answer your questions about reopening an initial decision.

 Was this helpful?